 - Graduate study in Human Services (2010).
 Psychology Discipline Teaching Assistant and Counseling Center Intern compiled this Powerpoint presentation including information on graduate study in psychology, social work, and marriage and family therapy.
 The presentation also includes information on the Graduate Record Exam and a collection of helpful resources.

 Occupational outlook handbook: This Bureau of Labor Statistics site is a nationally recognized source of career information.
 It describes what workers do on the job, working conditions, the training and education needed, earnings and expected job prospects in a wide range of occupations.
 Employment in the approximately 250 occupations covered in the handbook accounts for about seven out of every eight jobs in the economy.
 The occupational information presented here provides valuable assistance to individuals making career decisions about their future work lives.
 The handbook can be searched by keyword.
-Some entries that might be of particular interest to students of psychology include:

 - A Students's guide to careers in the helping professions.
 Melissa Himelein describes 15 helping professions.
 For each profession she provides a job description (overview, typical duties, outlook, earnings), a summary of training requirements (degree, lists of programs, typical admissions requirements), and links to additional information.
 This is an invaluable resource.